 - Expand your sexual repertoire.
 Sex really isn’t just about vaginal penetration.
 There are other ways to engage in sexual intimacy with your spouse other than just penile-vaginal penetration.
 You can watch this five minute video where I answer a reader question about painful sex and offer tips for expanding your sexual repertoire.

 - Adjust your self-talk.
 Lower self-esteem and negative self-talk are two ways that sexual pain impacts a woman.
 It is natural to wonder if you’re being a good wife or what it will mean to your husband if you can’t have sex.
 But, go back to point four (expanding the sexual repertoire) and feed yourself true messages.
 “My husband loves me.
 My husband wants to work with me so that I get well.
 My husband didn’t marry me just for sex.
-While sex has changed for now, I can still enjoy my husband and my body.”
+While sex is not what we want it to be right now, I can still enjoy my husband and my body.”

 - Refuse to give up on your marriage.
 While a lack of penetration can feel like a sexless marriage, please know that research actually shows that you can still feel quite connected when you both have the right perspective.
 For tips on feeling more connected when penetration isn’t possible check out Chris Taylor (of the Forgiven Wife)’s posts on the subject here and here.

 - If you haven’t grabbed your copy yet, you can check out my free guide with tips for increasing overall intimacy in your relationship.
 While there is a focus on sexual relating, there are also tips for loving one another well and for becoming better friends.